tushar-sharma/tushar-sharma.github.io/_posts/2026-02-08-review-logical-chess.md

 - black moves **e5**

 - white moves **Nf3**.
 This makes a threat to black's pawn.
 Precept : Knight before bishop.

+- How does black protect his pawn? **2..f6** is terrible because it blocks queen's path